Tame and wild theorem for the category of filtered by standard modules: Reduction to minimal ditalgebras

 We will proceed by induction on the number of points of the interlaced weak ditalgebra $({\cal A},I)$.
-The base of the induction is clear: if the source point $e_0$ is the unique point of ${\cal A}$, then ${\cal A}$ admits no arrows, so ${\cal A}$ is a minimal ditalgebra, and we are done.
+The base of the induction is clear: if there is only one point $i$ in ${\cal A}$, we have ${\cal P}=\Omega=\{i\}$ and ${\cal A}$ admits no solid arrows, so ${\cal A}$ is a minimal ditalgebra, and we are done.
+The same holds whenever ${\cal P}=\Omega$, so we can assume that this is not the case.